axehayz/kkonsole_cli/README.md

 [INFO]: Welcome Akshay Dhawale:[74354]
 ```

-Logs are stored in `/var/log/kkonsole.log`
+> Logs are stored in `/var/log/kkonsole.log`

 ---

 ### kperform entrypoint

 kperform is used to create, update, delete kentik objects via Kentik v5 API.
-It is *required* to login before issuing kperform via `kkonsole login` command.
+It is *required* that you have a valid login before issuing kperform.
+Logins are performed via `kkonsole login` command.

 ```bash
 bash-4.4# kperform --help